 1. Pick up the phone (or the planner)

-If one of your beloved donors goes radio silent or ceases their regular donations, it’s time to kick things up a notch.
+If one of your larger donors goes radio silent or a monthly donor ceases their regular donations, it’s time to kick things up a notch from your usual email updates and social media posts.
 Pick up the phone for a live check-in or ask them out on an actual, in-person coffee date.
 Nothing revives a droopy relationship faster than a personal touch.

 2. Automate your communications

-Solid donor relationships are built on consistency, but sometimes, life gets busy and things fall through the cracks.
-But by using your CRM to automate communications, you ensure that every donor gets regular updates and asks.
+Positive donor relationships are built on consistency, but sometimes life gets busy and things fall through the cracks.
+But by using your CRM to automate donor communications, you ensure that every supporter gets regular updates and asks.
+Regular email newsletters, blog posts, and fundraising campaign updates can all lead to long-term growth.
 And while you’re automating things, don’t forget to set some reminders for personal check-ins, too!

-To give those vital communications a more personal touch, we suggest doing some donor segmentation.
-It will allow you to customize your outreach based on donor interests, so that every supporter feels like you’re listening.
+To give those vital communications a more personal touch, we suggest taking to your donor database and doing some donor segmentation.
+Donor segments allow you to customize your outreach based on donor interests, so that every supporter feels like you’re listening.
 If that isn’t some great relationship building, we don’t know what is.
+One more pro-tip: use donor-centric language in all your outreach, highlighting the individual donor's impact.

-Sometimes, giving money feels impersonal.
-If you see your donors drifting, invite them to engage more directly with your cause.
+Sometimes, all those fundraising campaigns and financial reports can feel impersonal.
+If you see your donors drifting, refocus on building relationships by giving them some other engagement opportunities.
 Ask them to volunteer, join a committee, or host a fundraising event.
 Once they feel truly connected to your organization, they’ll want to keep the giving going.

-Everyone likes to feel valued, so asking for feedback is a prime way to build a donor relationship.
+Everyone likes to feel valued, so asking for feedback is a key strategy for building a donor relationship.
 You can ask for more general feedback, like what they think of your communication cadence, or direct feedback, like what it would take to get them to join your board of directors.

-If you’re experiencing rapid growth and/or have the resources, having a full-time donor relations manager can really improve your donor relations efforts.
-Having someone to answer any donor question will make every supporter feel, well, more supported!
-Plus, they’ll keep your donor pipeline strong for the future.
+If you’re experiencing rapid growth and/or have the resources, having a full-time nonprofit professional in the form of a donor relations manager can really improve your relationships with donors.
+Sure, it's an investment, but they can help you develop a solid donor relationship management strategy that will take you into the future with a strong donor pipeline.
+Plus, it's nice to have someone who can answer any donor question while making every supporter feel, well, more supported!

-What better way to improve relationships with your donors than a designated donor appreciation event?
-Host a luncheon or a wine tasting or a puppy-cuddle-a-thon.
+What better way to improve relationships with your donors and reach those fundraising goals than a designated donor appreciation event?
+Host a special event, like a luncheon or a wine tasting or a puppy-cuddle-a-thon.
 Then, shout your gratitude far and wide, sharing how your donors have made an impact and how they can keep helping in the future.

 Just like personal relationships, donor relationships take work.
 At the end of the day, here’s what you really need to know.